 Onerous Contracts - Cost of Fulfilling a Contract (Amendments to PAS 37).
 The amendment to PAS 37 clarifies that the direct costs of fulfilling a contract include both the incremental costs of fulfilling the contract and an allocation of other costs directly related to fulfilling contracts.
 Before recognizing a separate provision for an onerous contract, the entity recognizes any impairment loss that has occurred on assets used in fulfilling the contract.

-The above amendments are effective for annual periods beginning on or after January 1, 2022.
-The Bank will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
+The amendments are effective for annual periods beginning on or after January 1, 2022.
+The amendments had no significant impact on the financial statements of the Bank.